pywirrarika/werika/README.md

 ## Thanks

-Thanks to Phd.
-Ivan Vladmimir Meza, and Phd.
-Carlos Barron Romer for all the help given to me to create this simple script.
+Thanks to Prof. Ivan Vladmimir Meza, and Prof. Carlos Barron Romer for their invaluable help with this work.